Why is the ocean blue?

 If you got this far, give yourself a big pat on the back; you’ve earned it.
 When it becomes a habit to take time for reflection, you will be happier, less exhausted with life, and more proactive than ever before.

-Make sure you put your answers in a safe place where they are easy to refer back to as needed—they will help guide you into the New Year so that 2022 is a great one for you, your partner, and your kids.
+Make sure you put your answers in a safe place where they are easy to refer back to as needed—they will help guide you into your next new phase and make sure it is a great one for you, your partner, and your kids.

 What To Do Next